-The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic, based on information and facts available at December 31, 2021.
+The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of inflation and interest rate changes, based on information and facts available at December 31, 2022.
 The macroeconomic factors that affect the Credit Union expected credit loss calculations are: Saskatchewan unemployment rates, provincial housing starts, national interest rates, national GDP growth, and national oil prices.
 Each factor is forecast in a base case, a best case and a worst case scenario.
 These scenarios are weighted, and the weighted average is used to build the estimate for expected credit losses.
+Key assumptions of the simulations are lingering effects of COVID-19, including increasing interest rates, inflationary pressures, the quality of credit and the borrower's future ability to service debt.
 The information for these assumptions is based off 2022 economic forecasts.
 These assumptions were shocked up and down 10-30% in the best and worst case scenario.

 The typical weighting used in the model is 80% base, 10% best and 10% worst case, as the base case is historically the most likely scenario.
-Due to uncertainties around COVID-19, the weightings chosen at December 31, 2020 and December 31, 2021 were adjusted to 50% base, 10% best and 40% worst case.
+Due to uncertainties around the macroeconomic environment, the weightings chosen at December 31, 2021 and December 31, 2022 were adjusted to 50% base, 10% best and 40% worst case.